 The Embryon from Digital Devil Saga are so badass they reunite in the afterlife to defeat God.

-The Asari, from Mass Effect.
-They lack the numbers to field a true Badass Army, but their individual special operation units are repeatedly stated to be the most lethal fighters in the entire galaxy that don't include anyone named 'CommanderShepard'.
+The Asari.
+They lack the numbers to field a true Badass Army (that's the Turians and the Geth), but their individual special operation commando units are repeatedly stated to be the most lethal bunch of fighters in the entire galaxy that don't include anyone named 'Shepard'.

 The Wardog Squadron, a.k.a. the Four Wings of Sand Island, in Ace Combat 5: The Unsung War.
 They started out as rookie flight cadets that were forced to fight as frontline units in the beginning of the war.
 By the middle of the war, you all become known as the Demons of Razgriz, and your very presence on the battlefield scares the enemy shitless.
 The enemy gets a short respite when your unit is forced to play dead, but upon your comeback, the enemy absolutely freaks out, and your unit not only becomes dubbed the Ghosts of Razgriz, but you all fly in a wicked awesome black color scheme.
 Yes, the Razgriz are a flying unit of badass.